intel/appframeworkPlugins/README.md

-jqPlugins
+App Framework
 =========

-This is the officialy community repository for jqMobi plugins.
+This is the officialy community repository for App Framework plugins.
 Anyone can fork this repository and create a pull request to have their plugin included.
 Plugins submitted are bound to the license and terms by the author.

 How to Submit